deltamolfar/E2-benchmarks/README.md

 # E2-benchmarks
 Benchmarks of E2 functions/logic

+> [!IMPORTANT]
-Tested on April 5, 2024 Workshop version
+> Tested on April 5, 2024 Workshop version

-Each test (except some), are run 2-3 times.
+> Each test (except very few), are run 2-3 times.
 Each print out is from one of 1.000.000 runs.
+> Obv the exact times of execution can differ VASTLY given different quota limits/hardware that it's run on/tick rate.
+> Don't take everything as 100% truth, as I may make mistakes, as well as anyone else, that's why I also added what functions I've used, for you to spot an error just in case.

 # Menu:
 - [Global vars vs Local vars](https://github.com/deltamolfar/E2-benchmarks/tree/main#name-global-vars-vs-local-vars)